kurval/roger-skyline-1/README.md

     -id_rsa: Our private key, should be keep safely, can be crypted with a password.
     -id_rsa.pub Our public key, you have to transfer this one to the server.
         To do that we can use: `ssh-copy-id -i /Users/vkurkela/.ssh/id_rsa.pub valtteri@10.11.203.255 -p 50113`
-        The key is automatically added in ~/.ssh/authorized_keys on the server
+        The key is automatically added in to folder: ~/.ssh/authorized_keys on the server
 4. Edit again the sshd_config file /etc/ssh/sshd_config to remove root login permit and password authentification
     -Change #PasswordAuthentication to PasswordAuthentication no
     -Change #PermitRootLogin [...] to PermitRootLogin no and save